ercpe/lh-overlay/README.md

 - [A complete list of all ebuilds in the overlay](http://j-schmitz.net/gentoo/last-hope )
 - [Follow us on twitter](https://twitter.com/#!/LastHopeOverlay)

+The overlay is in the the layman's global repository.xml, so you can simply run `layman -a last-hope` to install the overlay.

-Fork us, we will merge.
+If you wish to contribute to the overlays fork us, we will merge.